Crisis & Health Emergency Resources

 In the event of any possible life-threatening medical or psychological emergency, you should seek immediate help from an area hospital.

 If you are on-campus, call University Police at 585-245-5222 and they will call an ambulance to campus.
 On-campus emergencies are responded to by both University Police and Geneseo First Response.

-In case of a non-life threatening crisis situation, Health & Counseling is staffed during the following business hours:
+In case of a non-life-threatening crisis situation, visit Health & Counseling during staffed business hours.

 In the event of a non-life threatening crisis situation occurring during these times, students may walk-in or call Health Services (for medical situations) at 585-245-5736 or Counseling Services (for psychological situations) at 585-245-5716.
 For more information about urgent care services, visit the Our Services pages for Health Services and Counseling Services.

 Students can also leave a secure message for any Health Services or Counseling Services professional staff member at the student health portal, myhealth.geneseo.edu.
 We do NOT recommend this option for those requiring prompt assistance, as staff have access to these messages during business hours only.
 Also, please keep in mind that staff schedules/availability may vary; however, we do strive to respond to secure messages within one business day when possible.